 Summer Reading Programs with Adults in Mind...

-Area libraries will host programs with the theme "Ground-breaking Reads" that celebrate health and wellness, music, art, local history, the environment and much more.
-Most libraries have scheduled free programs for adults once each week starting June 4 and run through July 11.
+Area libraries will host programs with the theme "Literary Elements" that entertains, stimulates creativity, informs participants, and of course, reading!
+Most libraries have scheduled free programs for adults once each week starting June 2 and run through July 16.

 There are several reasons to join the free program.
 Explore new and different reading interests.
 Meet and mingle with like-minded adults.
 Model the love of reading with your children.
 You can make Summer Reading a family event.